enamba/azure_devops/README.md

-# azure_devops
-some tips and example of use of yml pipeline of azure devops
+##Application example to use Azure devops